 This content is sponsored by General Motors.

-Nearly a quarter of the 535 members of the House and Senate are racial or ethnic minorities.
+Nearly a quarter of the 535 members of the current Congress are racial or ethnic minorities, making it the most diverse in the political body’s history.

 More than 120 lawmakers identify as Black, Hispanic, Native American or Asian/Pacific islander, according to an analysis by the Pew Research Center.